aosabook/500lines/dagoba/chapter.md

 ## What's all this now?

-Graph databases are useful for elegantly solving all kinds of interesting problems.
+Graph databases allow us to elegantly solve all kinds of interesting problems.
 So what's a graph database?

 Well, the dictionary defines "graph database" as a database for graphs.
 Thanks, dictionary!
 Let's break that down a little.